OsioLabs/emphandbook/03benefits/02leave.md

 - Anden Juledag - December 26

 ## Flexible work week
-A full-time work week at Lullabot Education is 40 hours.
 You are always able to take advantage of flex time by lengthening or shortening individual days to accommodate your workload and external needs.
 You just need to communicate alterations to your normal work times to the team as they occur.

 In addition to regular flex time, you may also opt to choose a different structure to your regular, recurring work week.
 For instance, you could choose to work longer days (10 hours per day) Monday–Thursday and then have every Friday off.
 Any structural changes to your work week need to be discussed with the team and will still need to accommodate being present for regular phone calls and other regular weekly obligations.